charleennewland/blog/kaizen_workshop_2.md

 - **Create a leaner process** that eliminates or reduces waste, improves flow, and better aligns production with customer demand, based on the analysis of the current state;
 - **Develop a future state map** that reflects these improvements, including changes to process steps, material and information flows.
 Clearly define the goals for the future state, including target metrics (e.g., cycle time, productivity).

-The first priority should be to improve areas with low efficiency.
-The table below outlines the various activities in the customer call process, including their processing times, cycle times, value-added times, total times, process step efficiencies, and suggested improvements/solutions that came out of the root cause analysis and brainstorming (steps 5, 6, and 7).
-We will take a closer look at these steps in future posts.
+Below is a table outlining the activities in the customer call process, detailing their processing times or value-added times, cycle times, total times, process step efficiencies, and suggested improvements/solutions resulting from root cause analysis and brainstorming (steps 5, 6, and 7).
+We'll delve deeper into these steps in future posts.
+When initiating improvements, focus first on areas with low efficiency.

 <p align="center">
   <img width="1200" height="500" src="https://github.com/charleennewland/blog/assets/138404574/07756a15-0315-4d01-81ce-418d5af8d263/600/300">